Find out whether getting a short-term loan online or at a store location is better for you.

 - APR and fees.
 The APR represents the true cost of a short-term loan and can be 400% APR or more.

 - Required creditworthiness.
 While banks and more traditional lenders can require higher credit scores, online short-term loan lenders typically approve people with less than perfect credit.

 - Repayment terms.
 When signing a short-term loan contract, read the repayment terms carefully.
 The loan is repaid within a specific period of time, often the day after your payday.
 Know how much you’ll pay for any late payments.

 - State regulations.
 Confirm that your lender is licensed to provide services in your state of residence.
 Of the 38 states and territories that allow short-term lending, 10 require lenders to comply with interest rate caps on consumer loans — Connecticut, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Vermont, West Virginia, Puerto Rico and the Virgin Islands.

 Can you get a short-term loan without a bank account?Yes, you can take out a short-term loan without having a bank account.
-There are two ways to receive funds from your loan without a bank account:
+You’ll likely have to pick up the cash at a store location.

 Are payday loans available in your state?

 A short-term loan can be helpful when you need money in an emergency.
 And both online and in-store loans are easily accessible, assuming you meet the requirements and your paperwork is in order.
 But be sure to do your research and compare your short-term loan options to ensure the legitimacy of any lender before taking on a loan.